 H: The few authors I know are really really nice, so I’ve never had this problem.
 But I’d just say, so, they’re not my cup of tea but my goodness, can they write!
 And as Victoria says, the very fact that they can write like angels (or indeed devils) must surely mean they’re not all bad.

 A: I’ve found almost all authors I’ve met to be absolutely lovely.
-There was one for whom the book signing appeared to be a bit of a chore, but I’ve continued to read their work.
+There was one for whom the book signing appeared to be a bit of a chore, but I’ve continued to read and enjoy their work.

 S: I don’t know any authors, really, but I think I’d find it harder to read a book if I liked the person.
 If I disliked them, I’d feel a lot less guilty if I ended up hating the book!